-Whenever possible, sponsorships shall be linked to specific activities, events, programs, or publications.
-Mecklenburg County will neither seek nor accept sponsors that manufacture products or take positions inconsistent with local, State, or federal law or with Mecklenburg County policies, positions, or resolutions.
-The acceptance of an Application for Sponsorship or the establishment of a sponsorship agreement does not constitute an endorsement by Mecklenburg County of the sponsor’s organization, products, or services.
+Whenever possible, sponsorships shall be linked to specific activities, events, programs or publications.
+Mecklenburg County will neither seek nor accept sponsors that manufacture products or take positions inconsistent with local, state, or federal law or with Mecklenburg County policies, positions, or resolutions.
+The acceptance of a sponsorship offer or the establishment of a sponsorship agreement does not constitute an endorsement by Mecklenburg County of the sponsor’s organization, products or services.

 II.
 PURPOSE AND INTENT

 This Policy and its related practices and guidelines are to define the conditions upon entering sponsorship agreements.
 Sponsorships are not to be confused with corporate donations or gifts for which there is no recognition or compensation.
 This policy is not applicable to gifts, grants or unsolicited donations in which no benefits are granted to the corporation and where no business relationship exists.

 The purpose of this policy is to:

 (1) Cleary state that these sponsorships do not constitute a public forum for communication and debate.
 The rights granted by the sponsorships are established and retained at Mecklenburg County’s discretion.
 Mecklenburg County reserves the right to amend these policies and standards at any time.
 Any revisions or amendments to this policy will be in writing and supplied to all advertising contractors.

 (2) To outline the guidelines and procedures for entering into sponsorship agreements consistent with Mecklenburg County’s mission.

 (3) To recognize that sponsorships provide an effective means of generating new revenues and alternative resources to support Mecklenburg County’s programs and services.

 (4) To establish definitive guidelines for the acceptance and placement of sponsorship messages placed upon property or in publications of the County.